darktable-org/dtdocs/content/contributing/workflow.md

 We are particularly interested in documenting pull requests that require new or changes to this manual.
 Pull requests that require documentation are cataloged with github labal `documentation-pending`.

-The high-level steps to do this is:
+The high-level steps to do this are:

 1. View the list of [Pull Requests that need documentation](https://github.com/darktable-org/darktable/pulls?q=is%3Apr+is%3Aclosed+label%3Adocumentation-pending+).
 2. Select an Pull Request where you understand what has changed.